dachcom-digital/pimcore-formbuilder/UPGRADE.md

   - `FormBuilderBundle\Event\MailEvent` has been removed, use `FormBuilderBundle\Event\OutputWorkflow\ChannelSubjectGuardEvent` instead
   - Method `FormBuilderBundle\Assembler\FormAssembler::setFormOptionsResolver` has been removed. `FormBuilderBundle\Assembler\FormAssembler::assembleViewVars($optionsResolver)` directly requires FormOptionsResolver now
   - CSV export types `Only Admin-Mail` and `Only User-Mail (Copy)` have been removed.
 Instead, you're now able to filter CSV export by available output workflows
-  - Mail layout fallback (stored in `formbuilder_forms.mailLayout`) has been removed.
+  - Mail layout fallback feature (which was enabled if no workflows have been defined and have been stored in `formbuilder_forms.mailLayout`) has been removed.
 Please migrate layouts to email channels.
 This column will be removed with FormBuilder 5.0
 - PHP8 return type declarations added: you may have to adjust your extensions accordingly
 - Email properties (`mail_successfully_sent`, `mail_ignore_fields`, `mail_force_plain_text`, `mail_disable_default_mail_body`) have been removed and won't be recognized anymore
 - Area-Brick Configuration does not allow `sendMailTmplate` and `sendCopyMailTemplate` fallbacks anymore.
 They must be configured by output workflows now